opentofu/opentofu/rfc/20241118-module-vars-and-outputs-deprecation.md

 #### Deprecated module variable warning

-If module caller specify non-null value for a deprecated variable, OpenTofu shoould produce a deprecation warning as specified by module author:
+If module caller specify non-null value for a deprecated variable, OpenTofu should produce a deprecation warning as specified by module author:

 ```hcl